Conflict management style: Background

 Conflict is usually found in an individualistic culture, where competition and individual achievement is stressed over interdependence.
 Communication is often seen as crucial to maintaining a healthy relationship, and the way one resolves conflict is important to maintaining healthy relationships.

 Thomas and Kilmann proposed five modes of conflict management, developed from 1960 to 1975, which can be used to handle particular conflicts.
 The United States Institute for Peace has published a free modified version of the Thomas-Kilmann test.
 In that test collaborating is called problem solving.

+The various conflict style inventories do not do a great job of taking into account power differences, such as age, race, or employment position.

 Conflict modes

 According to Thomas and Kilmann, there are five modes that are used to resolve conflicts when they arise.
 These modes can be assessed based on scales of assertiveness and cooperativeness.

 Collaborating

 According to Thomas and Kilmann, collaborating is mutual problem solving that aims to satisfy the needs of all parties.
 This mode ranks high on both the assertiveness and cooperativeness scales.
 This mode can be facilitated when personal relationships are close, because such individuals are apt to dig deeper to find the root of the conflict and alternate solutions.
 One learns the other party's insights to try and find a creative solution to the conflict.
-This mode is best used when one needs an integrative solution, because all parties needs are too important to not be addressed, and because one wants to join together insights, or work through hard feelings in the relationship.
+This mode is best used when one needs an integrative solution, because all parties needs are too important to not be addressed, and because one wants to combine insights, or work through hard feelings in the relationship.
 However, if time or scale is concerned, collaborative conflict management can be both time-consuming and emotionally draining, due to its intensive nature.
+Collaborating is required from both parties to come to a logical conclusion.
 Furthermore, to obtain effective results, parties should be well experienced and capable of discussing their needs and wants.
 This conflict style is not good for solving smaller, more trivial issues due to its in-depth nature.